Computation of the classifying ring of formal modules: Computations of for certain classes of ring

 \begin{corollary} Let $K$ be a quadratic extension of the rational numbers, let $A$ be the ring of integers of $K$, and let $\Delta$ denote the discriminant of $K/\mathbb{Q}$.
-Then we have an isomorphism of commutative graded $A[R^{-1}]$-algebras:
+Then we have an isomorphism of commutative graded $A[R^{-1}]$-algebras: with each $x_i$ in degree $2i$. \end{corollary}